microsoft/pxt-adafruit/docs/device.md

 ### Bluetooth Low Energy (BLE) Antenna

-You will see the label BLE ANNTENA on the back of your micro:bit.
+You will see the label BLE ANTENNA on the back of your micro:bit.
 It is for a messaging service, so that devices can talk to each other.
 The micro:bit is a peripheral device which can talk to a central device like a smart phone or tablet that has Bluetooth Low Energy (BLE).
 The micro:bit can send signals and receive signals from a central device so another BLE device can